 If you do have a will but it is not properly updated to reflect your current family situation, it could also end up causing delays and disputes.
 To avoid this situation, make sure your will reflects the following:

-- Births: While children have basic inheritance rights when it comes to their parents, specify your wishes regarding them and any stepchildren, grandchildren, or even nieces and nephews you wish to inherit.
+- Births: While children have basic inheritance rights when it comes to their parents, specify your wishes regarding them and any stepchildren, grandchildren, or even nieces and nephews you wish to inherit your belongings.

-- Deaths: If you leave money or property to a loved one who eventually passes, his or her share will go to his or her children.
+- Deaths: If you leave money or property to a loved one who eventually passes, their share will go to their children.
 If you would rather that money be redistributed among other beneficiaries, specify this in your will.